Subscriber didn't receive a broadcast, but you're not sure why?

 If you're able to locate the broadcast in question in their email history list, then the next step is to hover over the icon to its right to reveal its status.

 We'll go over each potential status in turn:

-There are multiple reasons that can cause a broadcast to bounce.
+There are multiple reasons a broadcast may bounce.
 Some are just temporary issues (for example, the subscriber's inbox being full).
 To learn more about bounces and why they can occur, click here!

 If a broadcast failed to send, please reach out to us including the subject line of the broadcast and the subscriber's email address.
-We'll investigate possible causes behind-the-scenes, on your behalf.
+We'll investigate possible behind-the-scenes causes for you.